An overview of how the EU’s different parts are appointed, and their links back to the union’s states and people.

 Irish members: 9

-Northern Ireland’s two representatives – Jane Morrice and Mike Smyth – sit in the various interests category.
+Northern Ireland’s two full representatives – Jane Morrice and Mike Smyth – sit in the various interests category.
+Their alternates are James Magowan and John Simpson.
 Selection criteria include relevant experience in EESC areas, personal motivation and having time to prepare for attend meetings.
 Speaking a foreign language is an advantage.

-Jim Nicholson remarked that the farming press gets “miles of print” out of the EU but “to get publicity on any other subject in Europe is near neigh an impossibility.”
+Jim Nicholson has emarked that the farming press gets “miles of print” out of the EU but “to get publicity on any other subject in Europe is near neigh an impossibility.”
 He pointed out that regional TV stations in England regularly interview their MEPs.

 Nicholson thinks that local journalists lack interest in Europe and or “don’t want to find out some of the real stories that are going on.”
 MLAs tend to be interviewed about Europe rather than MEPs.
 He admits that EU stories are sometimes complicated but adds that good news, from Europe, does not sell newspapers.

-Bairbre de Brún suggests the answer is to “tell stories”.
+During her time as an MEP, Bairbre de Brún suggested that the answer was to “tell stories”.
 For example, if a journalist was covering a post office closure, he or she would start by explaining its local impact rather than getting tied up in the technicalities of how the decision was made.

 The European Parliament provides press accreditation for visiting regional journalists and its UK office organises regular visits to the Parliament.